Financial Projections for Startups in 2024: Investment and Sustaining Growth

 To generate financial projections with conservative scenarios and actual performance you’ll need a couple of key documents – an income statement, a balance sheet, and a cash flow statement.
 Financial projections will differ for different types of companies, an InsurTech startup will be different than a MarTech startup.

-Venture capitalists or Angel investors are usually hesitant in investing in startups that are unable to provide a set of meticulous forecasts.
+Venture capitalists or Angel investors are usually hesitant to invest in startups that are unable to provide a set of meticulous forecasts.
 If you aren’t deliberately thinking about your numbers, you probably won’t even be in the right ballpark.
 Your startup financial model tells a story to investors, the numbers demonstrate your understanding of your landscape and are a key part of an investor pitch deck.

 Huffington Post, CEO of Startup Professionals, Marty Zwilling says to be fundable, by year 5 revenue projections should be at least $20M, with an average growth rate of 100% per year.